 The amount of fat that is capable of being injected into the buttocks is dependent on a lot of factors.
 First, it depends upon how many donor sites you have and the quantity of fat available.
 Second, often there is a limitation of fat that you can remove in one operative setting.
 Therefore, sometimes secondary procedures are done to get to the desired volume.
 Some patients may need less than others as well.
 It is not uncommon to place 750 -1000 cc’s in each buttock in any one setting.

-I usually allow patients to sit on their buttocks after two weeks.
+I usually allow patients to sit on their buttocks after three weeks.
 Some surgeons prefer that patients avoid all sitting for six weeks.
 I suggest to my patients to not sit for long lengths of time on the buttocks, and they should change their position often.
 As for sleeping position, I suggest to patients to sleep in any position that they feel comfortable, but I prefer that they do not lie on their buttocks as much as possible.

 This is a very common question.
-I prefer to stage the Brazilian butt lift and the tummy tuck, or ABDOMINOPLASTY.
+I prefer to stage the Brazilian butt lift and the tummy tuck, or abdominoplasty.
 I like to harvest as much fat from the abdomen to use to augment the buttocks.
 I feel that there is more risk to the abdominal flap if they are performed at the same time when wide dissection of the abdominal flap is performed.
 The blood supply to the elevated abdominal flap changes when it is elevated, and liposuctioning of this flap can potentially cause wound healing problems.
 Some surgeons will not perform wide undermining of the flap and maintain arterial perforating blood vessels to the flap to minimize the risk.
 The undermining is limited just enough for the surgeon to tighten the midline abdomen.
 I prefer to perform the tummy tuck at a later time.
 I often will consider performing the tummy tuck at about four months after the Brazilian butt lift.

 My goals in creating an aesthetically pleasing buttock region are to selectively liposuction the surrounding areas, like the lower back, and grafting fat to the areas of the buttock and hips that the patient wants to fill.
-The discussion of goals is performed during consultation and during the patient pre-operative appointment.
+The discussion of goals is performed during consultation and during the patient’s pre-operative appointment.
 Fat can be placed in the central buttock region.
 Some patients want what is referred to more of a buttock “shelf,” and therefore it can be placed higher as well.
 Still others want wider hips and some fat is placed there as well.
 It is a very individual choice.